 HTML5 (MSE-LD) Low Latency Playback

-For a long time Flash player was the best and the only way to deliver video to web pages with relatively low latency (delay).
+For a long time the Flash player was the best and the only way to deliver video to web pages with relatively low latency (delay).
+Low latency is required for webinars, broadcasting sports for bets, video surveillance, or some kinds of remote control.

-Right now Flash is scheduled for graceful removal in modern browsers, so WebRTC was added to browsers, but it has limited support for audio and video codecs (not all flavors of H264 are supported, no AAC support).
+Right now Flash is scheduled for graceful removal from modern browsers, so the protocol WebRTC was added to browsers, but it has limited support for audio and video codecs (not all flavors of H.264 are supported, no AAC support).

-So we offer a new way to solve this problem and allow watching video with a built-in HTML5 mechanism and really low latency.
+Flussonic offers a new way to solve this problem and offers the player that allows watching video with really low latency through the browser's built-in HTML5 and the Media Source Extensions (MSE) mechanism.

 If everything is OK (good codecs, working stream, working websockets), you will instantly get video with the delay of about one second.